6 Levels of Friendships + Quotes

 - there is no effort for deeper friendship

-- your point of connection is usually one topic
+- your point of connection is usually the location or mutual friend

 - you withhold sharing intimate details about your life

-- you may have small discussions at regular places of visitation
+- you may have small discussions at your regular places of visitation

 3. Casual Friend